hank-dohwankim/restaurant-pos/README.md

     <br><b>- Kitchen</b> is the page for helping Chef to manage cooking status.
 Servers can check cooking status through this page.
     <br><b>- Ledge</b> is the page to show receipt contains ordered menu and total amount of cost.</li>
   <li>
-    <b>User access authority:<b> Only the user designated as Admin can check, change and delete items in the menu / user page.
+    <b>User access authority :</b> Only the user designated as Admin can check, change and delete items in the menu / user page.
   </li>
 </ul>